tobixen/plann/TASK_MANAGEMENT.md

 Summary is supposed to be a one-liner representing the task, and then the description is supposed to give further details.
 Comment seems to be meant to add comments from other people than the organizer, I don't believe this property is much in use in the wild.  attach can be used to add documents (or URLs to documents), styled-description is for giving a more aesthetic description (not much relevant for plann, probably).
 URLs can also be attached, and with RFC9253, a link property is defined - which is basically an URL with some extra metadata.

 All those should be supported by plann, like, possible to show it or filter by it if one knows how to use plann, but it's only optimized towards the summary field.

+### People (organizer, attendee, participant)

+**TLDR:** May be considered important in a future version of plann

+Like, the attendee field can be used for assigning a task to someone.  plann version 1.0 will be optimized for single-user-usage.

+### Status, percent

+**TLDR:** Status field is considered important, but plann v1.0 is not optimized for utilizing the "IN-PROCESS" status.

+Vaid values for the status field is NEEDS-ACTION (considred by plann to be the default, if no status is given, and COMPLETED is not set), IN-PROCESS, COMPLETED and CANCELLED.
+By default, plann will only show tasks that is in the NEEDS-ACTION state - hence, IN-PROCESS may easily fall out of the radar.
+This will be changed at some point in the future (v1.1 perhaps?)

+The PERCENT-COMPLETE (quote RFC) is used by an assignee or delegatee of a to-do to convey the percent completion of a to-do to the "Organizer".
+Hence, it's only relevant for the "IN-PROCESS"-tasks.

+My recommendation ... never work with a single task for several days, split it up into tasks that are completed and tasks that are remaining.
+That also makes it possible to track the progress in a more accurate, reliable and accountable way than relying on a "percentage complete"-estimate.

+### rstatus

+RSTATUS is used for scheduling.  plann 1.0 does not support scheduling.

+### color, image, conference

+Those are not much relevant wrg of task handling in plann

+## Usage instructions

+(... work in progress ... my plan is to ditch detailed instructions in the tool itself and rather throw URLs pointing towards this document on the user)